The Journey of a Chef: Inspiration from La Maison Tokyo

 1. What is a Michelin Star?

 A Michelin star is one of the highest honours a restaurant can receive, symbolising excellence in the culinary world.
 Michelin stars are awarded based on several strict criteria, including the quality of ingredients, mastery of cooking techniques, consistency, and the overall dining experience.
-Restaurants can earn between one to three stars, with three stars signifying an exceptional dining experience that’s worth travelling for.
+Restaurants can earn between one and three stars, with three stars signifying an exceptional dining experience that’s worth travelling for.

 2. How the Michelin star rating system works